-Fifty-two years ago tonight, the Grateful Dead and Miles Davis Quintet opened a four-night run of shows together at Bill Graham‘s Fillmore West.
+Fifty-three years ago tonight, the Grateful Dead and Miles Davis Quintet opened a four-night run of shows together at Bill Graham‘s Fillmore West.

 Both bands were riding the momentum from the arrival of their own respective albums in recent months leading up to the four-show run, as the Dead released Live/Dead in November 1969 while Davis’ Bitches Brew had come out just over a week prior on March 30th.